Home/ Blog/ Exercise & Fitness/

 Sometimes the risks just aren’t worth it, and it’s safer (and cooler!) to stick to an indoor workout at home, in the gym, or at a boutique fitness studio.
 You’ll still break a sweat… but maybe reap the benefits of a nice big fan or AC.

 Check the heat index (how hot it feels, factoring in both temperature and humidity): if the score is over 90, you’ll want to stay inside for your sweat session.
-For instance, it may be 82º F, but if the humidity is at 85%, your heat index score will be 90.
+For instance, it may be 82º F, but if the humidity is at 85%, your heat index will be 90º F.

 Have more questions about your fitness routine?
 Our providers are ready to partner with you to help you achieve your health goals.
 Book an appointment with a provider through our app today or get 24/7 virtual care on demand.